michaelhelcig/bachelorthesis-federated-energy-forecasting/README.md

 ## Example of Predictions

-The following figures provide examples of predictions for Site 0027 during the period from 2023-06-26 to 2023-07-02.
-These plots demonstrate the different approaches used to forecast energy production, including federated and centralized methods.
+The following figures provide examples of predictions for a site during the period from 2023-06-26 to 2023-07-02.
+These plots demonstrate the different federated and centralized approaches.

 ### Federated Approaches